Skip to content

 Google Alerts monitors the media on your behalf.
 You can set up alerts on relevant keywords, and then get daily emails of content being published on those keywords.
 You’ll not only see which publications are creating content, but also who’s writing for them.
 You can also set up alerts for specific journalists to track their latest work.

-Identifying the Right Journalists
+Identifying the right journalists

 journalist holding a notepad and 2 microphones